Logo

 2 visits/year, priority scheduling, repair discounts (10–15%)

-Additional costs to be aware of:
+Additional costs to be aware of in 2026:

 • Refrigerant leak detection: $100 – $330 to locate; $200 – $1,500 to repair depending on severity.